Skip to Content

 It is also important to specify your budget and the type of party you have in mind when talking to your fishmonger.

-• Which oyster do you usually like?
+• What type of oyster do you usually like?

 • Will there be oysters only as a starter or also as a main course?